LaunchCode-Education-Archived/skills-front-end/assignments/ajaxson-5/README.md

 {"meta":{"status":404,"msg":"Not Found!"}}
 ```

-We recieved a 404 Not Found response from Giphy.
+We received a 404 Not Found response from Giphy.
 Maybe they ran out of GIFs?

 #### The Endpoint